Bend Ductless – Frequently Asked Question

 How does a ductless heat pump work?

-A: During the heating season, a ductless heat pump draws heat form outside aire and moves it inside.
+During the heating season, a ductless heat pump draws heat from outside air and moves it inside.
 Because they tap into existing heat in the air, they use less electricity to keep your home at a comfortable temperature.
 In the summertime, they extract heat from inside and move it outside to provide cooling.

 What are the benefits of a ductless system?

-A: There are many reasons to choose a ductless system…..from savings on utility bills to enjoying cleaner home air.
+There are many reasons to choose a ductless system such as savings on utility bills to enjoying cleaner home air.
 Here are a few benefits you’re sure to enjoy:

-- Substantially savings on your utility bills.
+- Substantial savings on your utility bills.
 Because of their super high efficiencies, many homeowners report up to 40% savings on their energy bill.
 Ductless mini splits only heat or cool the area you want and not the area you don’t, whereas traditional methods of heating and cooling, like an AC or furnace heat or cool the entire home.

 - Ductless heat pumps offer a cleaner way to keep your home comfortable.
 Since a ductless system doesn’t fore air through your dirty duct work you always get pure, clean air.
 Bend ductless systems are no different then other ductless systems, but are great for people who have sensitivities, asthma or other allergies.